 Cletus Chicken Shack – Springfield

-A pretty average Counter Service Fried Chicken shop with a bit of Simpsons theming.
+A pretty average Counter Service Fried Chicken shop with a bit of Simpsons-theming.
 Unless you REALLY want fried Chicken we would avoid it.
 After all, it’s pretty pricey for a bit of fried chicken.
 The Chicken and Waffle Sandwich is pretty decent and unique, however.

 Krusty Burger – Springfield

 Instead, you get decent burgers with some pretty hilarious theming going on.
-Which is no bad thing, but really, the food is lacking the imagination of the theming.
+This is no bad thing, but really, the food is lacking the imagination of the theming.

 Luigi’s Pizza – Springfield